great-expectations/great_expectations/docs/guides/advanced/how-to-template.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide is a stub.
-We all know that it will be useful, but no one has made time to write it yet.
+This guide will help you {do something.} {That something is important or useful, because of some reason.}

 :::info Admonition from Mr. Dickens
 "Whether I shall turn out to be the hero of my own life, or whether that station will be held by anybody else, these pages must show."